Wildguzzi.com

 - Remove swing-arm & wheel.

-- Remove intake snorkel, disconnect injectors.
+- Remove intake snorkel, disconnect injectors (a heat gun helps for reinstallation).

 - Disconnect throttle & clutch cables (careful of the clutch arm spring).